Higher Laminations and Affine Buildings: Laminations for the space

 We have defined laminations on $S$, where $S$ is a ``polygon."
 The previous section gave an identification between tropical points of $\X_{G,S}$ and $G$-laminations on $S$.

 It is clear that our construction is compatible with cutting and gluing of polygons.
 In the $\A$ case, we took some care to show that in gluing, we didn't have to increase the values of $\lambda_i$ indefinitely.
-However, because here we are interested in families of positive configurations, we do not have this concern.
+However, because here we are interested in positive configurations of cones, we do not have this concern.

 For a general surface $S$ with marked points, recall the cyclic set at $\infty$ formed by all the lifts of these marked points to the universal cover of $S$.
 This set $C$ is infinite, and comes with a free action of $\pi_1(S)$.
 Then we may define